Q What is your Background & where did you train?

 Q What type of products do you sell & how easy is it to get your designs licensed?

-The Art and Business of Surface Pattern Design is the definitive guide to becoming a surface pattern design professional.
-If you have ever dreamt of seeing your designs on stationery, homewares, fabric or other products, this course is for you!
-The course will guide you along an exciting path from developing your signature style to putting a collection together, & from protecting your work to monetising your designs.
-With a rich combination of design inspiration, practical advice, demonstrations, creative exercises, resources and interviews with leading industry practitioners, this is the go-to guide for anyone wanting to develop their design skills and break into the industry.
+My online courses through Make it in Design are the ultimate guides to becoming a surface pattern design professional.
+If you have ever dreamt of seeing your designs on stationery, homewares, fabric or other products, these courses are for you!
+They will guide you along an exciting path from developing your signature style to putting a collection together, & from protecting your work to monetising your designs.
+With a rich combination of design inspiration, practical advice, video demonstrations, creative exercises, resources and interviews with leading industry practitioners, this is the go-to guide for anyone wanting to develop their design skills and break into the industry.
 My courses really cater for all levels & cover all areas of design from interiors & fabric to business & selling.

 Q What is 'MOYO' & what is it about?